learnable-content/HTML5-Canvas/README.md

-# HTML5-Canvas
-Code samples for HTML5 canvas screencasts
+# Screencast: Creating Illustrations With HTML5 Canvas API

+This Sitepoint screencast shows you how to initialize an HTML5 canvas element, and create simple illustrations inside it.

+Author: Ashraff Hathibelagal